-The gear you carry with you will change and evolve as you learn what works better for.
-These pages include some of the gear that has worked well for us, but some basics are:
+The gear you carry with you will change and evolve as you learn what works better for you.
+These pages include some of the gear that has worked well for us.

 - Drinking water